Q: Of the diet cola drinks - Coke Zero, Pepsi Max and so on - is there one that is better option to drink?

 Sugar is considered ‘empty’ kilojoules as it does not provide any beneficial nutrients.
 Too much sugar in the diet can contribute to health problems including obesity and tooth decay and can make it difficult to manage blood glucose levels within target range in diabetes.
 The Australian Dietary Guidelines recommends that all Australians limit their intake of foods and drinks containing added sugars such as confectionary, sugar-sweetened soft drinks and cordials and fruit drinks.

 Q: I have diabetes, should I monitor my Blood Glucose Levels (BGLs) at home?

 A: This is very individual for everyone.
-Your doctor may have recommended for you to self monitor your BGLs.
+Your doctor may have recommended for you to self-monitor your BGLs.
 This often means that they would see the information gathered to be important in your individual diabetes management plan.
-There are pros and cons to self monitoring and of course, if the testing is either done with tests that are not useful (ie; taken at the wrong time of day) or are not acted upon, then the act of self monitoring is pointless.
-If you are self monitoring BGLs but don’t think you are getting the most out of it, or are interested but want to know what would actually help in your diabetes management, see your diabetes educator.
-Make the effort of self monitoring BGLs worth it.
+There are pros and cons to self-monitoring and of course, if the testing is either done with tests that are not useful (taken at the wrong time of day) or is not acted upon, then the act of self-monitoring is pointless.
+If you are self-monitoring BGLs but don’t think you are getting the most out of it, or are interested but want to know what would actually help in your diabetes management, see your diabetes educator.
+Make the effort of self-monitoring BGLs worth it.